eweOS/rollmeow/README.md

 - `filter`: Called with each matched version, should return false if this version should be ignored. `verArray` is the version string splited by dot (`.`)
+- `note`: An optional note to the package.
+Not used internally, but rollmeow adds special marks on packages with available notes.
+Could be listed with `--info`.

 `url` and `regex` are required for all packages.